 Here is a list of serious signs to watch out for.
-If these symptoms are paired with vomiting, it is probably a sign that your cat needs to get seen by a vet:
+If these are paired with vomiting, it probably means your cat needs to get seen by a vet.

-All of these symptoms are quite serious.
+All of these signs are quite serious.
 We recommend you take your cat to the vet right away if any of them develop alongside vomiting (or even by themselves).

 The difference between a cat that is vomiting because they are sick and one vomiting because they are stressed can be difficult to distinguish.

-Sometimes, you can look at your cat’s environment and behavior to determine what group they belong to.
-For instance, if you have friends over and your cat begins to show any signs that they are stressed, it is probably just stress.
+Sometimes, you have to look at your cat’s environment and behavior to determine what group they belong to.
+For instance, if you have friends over and your cat begins to show signs that they are stressed and they vomit, it is probably just stress.

-However, if your cat is acting a bit lethargic, vomiting, and has no obvious reason to be stressed, it may be that they are sick.
+However, if your cat is acting a bit lethargic, is vomiting frequently, and has no obvious reason to be stressed, it may be that they are sick.

-Of course, in practice, this is often quite difficult.
+Of course, in practice, this is often quite difficult to distinguish.
 For instance, there are many things that may bother our cats that we don’t really consider stressful.

-When in doubt, it is always better to take your feline to the vet if you are concerned.
+If in doubt, it is always better to take your feline to the vet when you are concerned.
 The worst they can tell you is that your cat is perfectly healthy.

 - Related read: Why Did My Kitten Throw Up?
 (8 Potential Causes)

 Cats can vomit when they are stressed.
-However, they can also be a sign of an underlying sickness.
-While cats do get the stomach bug just like us they may also vomit for more serious reasons, such as eating a toxic plant.
+However, it can also be a sign of an underlying sickness.
+While cats do get the stomach bug just like us, they may also vomit for more serious reasons, such as eating a toxic plant.

 Determining exactly why your cat is vomiting can be difficult.
-You can keep an eye out for other symptoms, which can sometimes point you one way or the other.
+You can keep an eye out for other signs, which can point you one way or the other.
 However, when in doubt, it is best to contact your vet.
 Sometimes, they may not ask you to come in.
-However, other times, they may suggest that the problem could be serious and request that you make an appointment.
+Other times, they may decide that the problem could be serious and request that you make an appointment.

 - Why Did My Kitten Throw Up?
 (8 Potential Causes)

 - Are Lilacs Poisonous to Cats?
-What You Need To Know!
+Vet-Approved Facts & FAQs

 - Are Majesty Palms Toxic to Cats?
-What You Need To Know!
+Facts & FAQs